obonaventure/cnp3/book/network/network.rst

    The IP version 6 header

-Besides the source and destination addresses of the packet, the IPv6 header contains the following fields :
+Besides the source and destination addresses, the IPv6 header contains the following fields :

  - `version` : a 4 bits field set to `6` and intended to allow IP to evolve in the future if needed
- - `Traffic class` : this 8 bits field plays a similar role as the `DSCP` in the IPv4 header
+ - `Traffic class` : this 8 bits field plays a similar role as the `DS` byte in the IPv4 header
- - `Flow label` : this field was initially intended to be used to tags packets belonging to the same `flow`.
-However, as of this writing, the flow label is rarely used in practice
+ - `Flow label` : this field was initially intended to be used to tag packets belonging to the same `flow`.
+However, as of this writing, there is no clear guidleline on how this field should be used by hosts and routers
- - `Payload length` : this is the size of the IPv6 payload in bytes.
+ - `Payload length` : this is the size of the packet payload in bytes.
 As the length is encoded as a 16 bits field, an IPv6 packet can contain up to 65535 bytes of payload.
  - `Next Header` : this 8 bits field indicates the type [#fianaprotocol]_ of header that follows the IPv6 header.
 It can be a transport layer header (e.g. `6` for TCP or `17` for UDP) or an IPv6 option.
 Handling options as a next header allows to simplify the processing of IPv6 packets compared to IPv4.
  - `Hop Limit` : this 8 bits field indicates the number of routers that can forward the packet.
-It is decremented by one by each router and servers that same purpose as the TTL field of the IPv4 header.
+It is decremented by one by each router and has the same purpose as the TTL field of the IPv4 header.

-In comparison with IPv4, the IPv6 is much simpler and easier to process by a router.
+In comparison with IPv4, the IPv6 packets are much simpler and easier to process by routers.
 A first important difference is that there is no checksum inside the IPv6 header.
 This is mainly because all datalink layers and transport protocols include a checksum or a CRC to protect their frames/segments against transmission errors.
-Adding a checksum in the IPv6 header would have forced each router to recompute the checksum off all packets, with a limited benefit in detecting errors.
+Adding a checksum in the IPv6 header would have forced each router to recompute the checksum of all packets, with a limited benefit in detecting errors.
 In practice, an IP checksum allows to catch errors that occur inside routers (e.g. due to memory corruption) before the packet reaches its destination.
 However, this benefit was found to be too small given the reliability of current memories and the cost of computing the checksum on each router.

 A second difference with IPv4 is that the IPv6 header does not support fragmentation and reassembly.
 The experience with IPv4 has shown that fragmenting packets in routers was costly [KM1995]_ and the developers of IPv6 have decided that routers would not fragment packets anymore.
-If a router receives a packet that is too long to be forwarded, the packet is dropped and the router returns an ICMPv6 messages to inform the sender of the problem and allow it to either fragment the packet or perform Path MTU discovery.
-In IPv6, packet fragmentation is performed by the source by using IPv6 options.
+If a router receives a packet that is too long to be forwarded, the packet is dropped and the router returns an ICMPv6 messages to inform the sender of the problem.
+The sender can then either fragment the packet or perform Path MTU discovery.
+In IPv6, packet fragmentation is performed only by the source by using IPv6 options.

 The third difference are the IPv6 options that are simpler and easier to process than the IPv4 options.

 .. sidebar:: Header compression on low bandwidth links

  Given the size of the IPv6 header, it can cause a huge overhead on low bandwidth links, especially when small packets are exchanged such as for Voice over IP applications.
-In such environments, several techniques are used to reduce the overhead.
+In such environments, several techniques can be used to reduce the overhead.
 A first solution is to use data compression in the datalink layer to compress all the information exchanged [Thomborson1992]_.
+These techniques are similar to the data compression algorithms used in tools such as :manpage:`compress(1)` or :manpage:`gzip(1)`.
+The compress streams of bits without taking advantage of the fact that these streams contain IP packets with a known structure.
 A second solution is to compress the IP and TCP header.
 These header compression techniques, such as the one defined in :rfc:`2507` take advantage of the redundancy found in successive packets from the same flow to reduce significantly the size of the protocol headers.
 Another solution is to define a compressed encoding of the IPv6 header that matches the capabilities of the underlying datalink layer :rfc:`4944`.

 .. _IPv6Options: